A Dining Experience For Members In Our Dementia Program

-Design: Each of our four neighborhoods has a separate kitchen and intimate dining room with a residential, community feel rather than that of a utilitarian public space.
+Design: Each of our four neighborhoods at our facility that are available to seniors in our dementia program have a separate kitchen and intimate dining room with a residential, community feel rather than that of a utilitarian public space.

 Studies have shown that people with dementia ingest more food and have an easier time eating in quieter settings with minimal distractions.
 Our novel Heart of the Home concept was designed with this mindset.

-Though residential in look, all of the neighborhood kitchens have been specially designed for our dementia community.
-With no ovens or stoves to pose a danger, the food is prepared in our main,commercial kitchen and served by staff members in each neighborhood.
+Though residential in look, all of the neighborhood kitchens that are available with our memory care services have been specially designed for our dementia community.
+With no ovens or stoves to pose a danger, the food is prepared in our main, commercial kitchen and served by staff members in each neighborhood.

 Utilizing technology, heating elements are minimal, mobile and safe to the touch.
-Each neighborhood kitchen is equipped with a full size refrigerator for storing daily necessities as well as special items that family members bring in for their loved one.
+Each neighborhood kitchen that is available for residents in our dementia program is equipped with a full size refrigerator for storing daily necessities as well as special items that family members bring in for their loved one.

-As each of our residents has a unique variety of needs and degree of physical capabilities, our dishware and silverware were designed and chosen for the person with dementia, making meal times easier and encouraging independence.
+Each of our residents that are enrolled in our memory care services at our long term nursing home has a unique variety of needs and degree of physical capabilities.
+To accommodate residents in the dining room, we provide specialized dishware and silverware that is designed for individuals with dementia, making meal times easier and encouraging independence.

-Though we encourage socialization, especially during meals, we understand that there may be times when a resident may function better in a quieter space.
-Each neighborhood dining area has been designed with a small, semi-private area where they may feel more comfortable.
+Though we encourage socialization, especially during meals, we understand that there may be times when a resident in our dementia program may function better in a quieter space.
+Each neighborhood dining area at our Alzheimer’s caregiver facility has been designed with a small, semi-private area that is designed to make residents feel more comfortable.
 The space is also available to families wish to dine with their loved one and have additional privacy.

 In addition, each resident apartment is also equipped with a mini-fridge so that the residents will have instant access to food and beverage items that are deemed safe.

-Our nutritionists and dietary health managersdon’t simplycreate daily menus that far exceed state and federal guidelines, rather these culinary craftsmen provide a sophisticated, nutritious blend of tastes, colors and platting presentation that please the palate and eye.
+The nutritionists and dietary health managers in our dementia program don’t simply create daily menus that far exceed state and federal guidelines, rather these culinary craftsmen provide a sophisticated, nutritious blend of tastes, colors and platting presentation that please the palate and eye.

-As documented in Alzheimer’s & Dementia: The Journal of the Alzheimer’s Association, The MIND diet lowered the risk of Alzheimer’s by as much as 53 percent in participants who adhered to the diet rigorously, and by about 35 percent in those who followed it moderately well ((Insert link: https://www.rush.edu/news/diet-may-help-prevent-alzheimers)
+As documented in Alzheimer’s & Dementia: The Journal of the Alzheimer’s Association, The MIND diet lowered the risk of Alzheimer’s by as much as 53 percent in participants who adhered to the diet rigorously, and by about 35 percent in those who followed it moderately well (https://www.rush.edu/news/diet-may-help-prevent-alzheimers)

-In addition to threedaily primary meals, Terra Vista offers light, supplemental snacks between meals:
+In addition to three daily primary meals, our Alzheimer’s caregiver home offers light, supplemental snacks between meals: